cartesi/compute-tutorials/README.md

 % cd cartesi-machine
 % ./build-cartesi-machine.sh
 ```
 This will build the DApp's Cartesi Machine and store it in a subdirectory named after its hash.
-You should then move this to the appropriate data directories used by the Descartes Nodes (`dapp_data_0` and `dapp_data_1`).
+You should then move this to the appropriate data directories used by the Descartes Nodes (`descartes-node/machines`).

-The DApp Smart Contract must be compiled and migrated using the same network where Descartes is deployed (edit `truffle-config.js` if necessary, and make sure `@cartesi/descartes-sdk/build/contracts/Descartes.json` includes the desired network):
+The DApp Smart Contract must be compiled and migrated to the same ganache network of the local Descartes node:
 ```
 % yarn
 % truffle compile